Biomeguy/Extremes-were-for-Luanti/README.md

-This is a WIP because I can't find how to move file-folders or add new ones, I recommend you don't download this for now, it's incomplete.
+This is a WIP because I haven't finished adding my mods, I recommend you don't download this for now, it's incomplete.